acisops/acis_anomaly_pages/source/fep_thresholder.rst

 we have `a SOP <http://cxc.cfa.harvard.edu/acis/cmd_seq/dea_fep_diags.pdf>`_ written to intervene if the observation with the anomaly is still in progress to dump diagnostic data.

+* Send an e-mail to sot_red_alert and convene a telecon giving the plan, and the need for quick action to get the SOP done before the end of the science run.
+* The steps below should also be followed, as appropriate.

 If not, we need to:

 * Send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr)
 * Process the dump data and get access to the CXC products
+* Notify sot_yellow_alert and/or brief the 9am telecon
 * Convene a telecon at the next reasonable moment.
+This would include the ACIS team as above.
+Approval by MIT via e-mail is a possible alternative.
 * Examine data from the next observation, because the setup for the next observation should clear the problem.